2025 Core Web Vitals Checklist for Shopify (Free): 10 Quick Fixes That Boost Conversions (No Apps Needed)

 5) Less DOM, more speed

-In lists (products/blog), limit initial items (e.g., 8–12) and use native "Load More."
+In lists (products/blog), limit the initial number of items (e.g., 8–12) and use the native "Load More" feature.
 Avoid mega-menus with hundreds of nodes.

 6) Lazy load only below the fold